JonahCoffelt/Human-AI-Interaction-Research/Literature/Flow – A Modular Approach to Automated Agentic Workflow Generation.md

 link: https://arxiv.org/abs/2501.07834
 ---
 # Summary
 Flow introduces a multi-agent workflow that dynamically assigns tasks and creates agent topology.
-The model emphasizes a modular approach which maximizes parallelism and minimizes task interdependency and complexity.
+The model emphasizes a modular approach which maximizes **parallelism** and minimizes task **dependency complexity**.
 This approach allows the workflow to adapt to challenges and conditions in real-time.
 Results of the model show improved workflow efficiency.

 # Method